NhatRio/My-Data-Science-Journey/English-French Translation Machine by Transformer/README.md

-In this work, I build the Translation Machine from English to French by Transformer in the paper ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762).
+In this work, I build the Translation Machine from English to French by Transformer described in the paper ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762).

 For the data, I use the parallel corpus French-English from [European Parliament dataset version 7](https://www.statmt.org/europarl/).